sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <h3>📖 Definition:</h3>
-Does the video feature a visible diffusion effect, where particles, fluids, or other materials spread and disperse over time?
+Does the video feature a noticable diffusion effect, where particles, fluids, or other materials spread and disperse over time?

 <details>
 <summary><h4> Question (Definition)</h4></summary>